paloma-learning/heroku-jupyter/README.md

 If you are really sure, that you do not want a password protected notebook server, you can set `JUPYTER_NOTEBOOK_PASSWORD_DISABLED` to `DangerZone!`.

-### CloudFoundry

-- Clone this repository
-- Create a postgres database service with name `jupyter-db`
-- Deploy using `cf push`
-- Set `JUPYTER_NOTEBOOK_PASSWORD` using `cf set-env`.
-Do not forget to restart application.

 ## Environment variables

 - `JUPYTER_NOTEBOOK_PASSWORD`: Set password for notebooks